Lampadina17/MorpheusLauncher/README.md

 - Compatible with vanilla, optifine, fabric, forge*
 - Compatible with windows, macos, linux
 - Support for Premium and SP accounts
-- Support for Arm®-based processors
+- Support for Arm® and Risc-V processors
 - Compatible with java 8 and 17
 - Automatic fabric installation
 - Commandline operation